helloitsmix/shared-board-game-turns/README.md

 - Ensure there is at least one admin in a room to generate the turn order.
 - The `config.js` file is the only file you need to modify to customize the application settings.
 If the config.js file is modified, the server must be restarted (with command: node server.js).
-- You can create "ghost" players (fake players) by extending the grace period and joining the application using an incognito browser session.